void-type/PaymentCalculator/README.md

 # Payment Calculator WPF

-Payment Calculator is a loan amortization calculator made with C#.Net and WPF.
+Payment Calculator is a loan amortization calculator made with C#.Net and WPF on .Net Core 3.0.

 ## Features